lgp171188/xpens/README.md

  - Copy the ```settings_template.py``` to ```settings.py```.
  - Fill in the missing data in the ```settings.py``` like the database configuration, ```SECRET_KEY``` and save the file.
- - In case you don't want to use psycopg or PostgreSQL, feel free to modify the database engine to whatever suits you and it should work just fine.
+ - In case you don't want to use psycopg2 or PostgreSQL, feel free to modify the database engine to whatever suits you and it should work just fine.
+In case you change the database engine, replace ```psycopg2``` with the name of the database driver that you want to use in ```buildout.cfg``` and run ```bin/buildout```.
+This will install the driver in the buildout environment so that the Xpens application can use it.
  - Navigate back to the top-level ```xpens/``` directory and run
    ```bin/django migrate```.
 This will create the tables required by Xpens in
    the PostgreSQL database and apply the migrations, if any.
 Also create the